mdfnam/QnA/Foundation: English Grammar.md

 ### Accusative Case
 - **Definition:** The accusative case is used for the object of a sentence, which is typically a noun or a pronoun that receive the action of the verb or is the "receiver" of the action in a sentence.
-- **Identification:** To identify a noun in the accusative case, form a question using 'What?' or 'Whom?' before the verb and its subject.
-Use 'What?' when the noun represents a thing, and use 'Whom?' when it represents a person.
+- **Identification:** To identify a noun or pronoun in the accusative case, form a question using 'What?' or 'Whom?' before the verb and its subject.
+Use 'What?' when the noun or pronoun represents a thing, and use 'Whom?' when it represents a person.
-- **Position:** Nouns or pronouns which are in the accusative case generally appears after the verb.
-(Subject + Verb + Object)
+- **Position:** Nouns or pronouns which are in the accusative case generally appears after the verb (Subject + Verb + Object).

 <p align="center">
   <img src="https://github.com/mdfnam/QnA/assets/156814846/ce2e4dd3-ad0d-49bd-992c-730a42111270" width="430">